Ja'Marr Chase Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- In last week's game against the Chiefs, Chase recorded six catches for 54 yards and scored one touchdown.
+- Chase put together a 54-yard performance against the Chiefs on six catches and scored one touchdown.

-- Over his last three outings, Chase's 20 receptions have turned into 279 yards (93.0 ypg) and one touchdown.
-He's been targeted 27 times.
+- Chase has racked up 279 receiving yards (93.0 per game) and one touchdown, reeling in 20 passes on 27 targets during his last three games.

 Chase's Cincinnati Teammates